deeplearning4j/deeplearning4j-examples/rl4j-examples/README.md

 The examples in this project along with a short summary are listed below.
 This is also the recommended order to explore them in.

-[Go back](../README.md) to the main repository page to explore other features/functionality of the **Eclipse DeeplearningJ** ecosystem.
+[Go back](../README.md) to the main repository page to explore other features/functionality of the **Eclipse Deeplearning4J** ecosystem.
 File an issue [here](https://github.com/eclipse/deeplearning4j-examples/issues) to request new features.

 ## Quickstart
 There is no quickstart with RL4J at the moment.
 All examples require you to have some reinforcement learning experience to fully understand them.